DSTechLabs/Template_WebSpeech/README.md

-# Chrome Web App Template for Serial Devices
+# Web Speech Template for Chrome Browser

-Use this template to access and interface with Serial devices using the Chrome browser.
+Use this template to get started using the Web Speech API for the Chrome browser.

-The `Firmware_WebSerial` folder has sample firmware for an Arduino or ESP32 device.

-The `Interface_WebSerial` folder has a sample Chrome-based website to access the serial device.
+The `Interface_WebSpeech` folder has a sample Chrome-based website using the Web Speech API.

 ---
 ### If you use this code, please <a href="https://buymeacoffee.com/dstechlabs" target="_blank">Buy Me A Coffee ☕</a>